 PW/DRRD will utilize the damage assessments conducted by the Assessor's Office and Building Codes Department to determine whether to activate debris removal contractors.
-The PW/DRRD should immediately meet with the County Administrator to make this determination.
-Debris hauling and monitoring contractors are generally required if the tropical disturbance makes landfall as a Category 1 or greater.
+The PW/DRRD should immediately communicate with the County Administrator and will continue to monitor and assess.
+Debris hauling and monitoring contractors are generally required if the tropical disturbance makes landfall as a Category 1 or greater or as deemed necessary by staff and the County Administrator.
 Once the contractors are activated, each contractor should review an updated road list and the debris collection zone map.
 The full list of debris collection zones has been provided in Appendix M and the road priorities in Appendix N. Contractors should begin logistical coordination and equipment ramp-up immediately upon receiving a Notice-to-Proceed.